zhikangfan-jyd/toploansadviser/content/reviews/earnest-loan.md

 <div class="title-box"><img src="/data/images/r-11.webp"/><h2 class="title">Rates & Fees</h2></div>

-As with many money lending services, Earnest requires a soft credit check before you can find out what kind of interest rates you qualify for.
+As with many money lending services, Earnest requires a soft credit check before you can find out <a href="/student-loan" target="_blank" rel="noopener noreferrer">what kind of interest rates you qualify for</a>.
 With that said, the exact interest rates will depend on your credit score and financial situation.
 The good thing about Earnest is that they don’t charge application or origination fees, and there are no prepayment or late payment fees.

 That makes Earnest loans one of the best options for those wanting to avoid additional payments on top of their loan repayment plan.
 When it comes to loan amounts, Earnest allows loans ranging from as little as $5,000 up to $500,000.
 Their loan terms range from 5 to 20 years, although they allow you to choose a precise loan term, including the month of your final payment.